munificent/craftinginterpreters/book/parsing-expressions.md

 and put bitwise operators higher up the precedence table than C does?

-One way to design language features is by seeing how they interact with the rest of the language and what works best for the code people write it in.
+One way to design language features is by seeing how they interact with the rest of the language how users will use it.
 If your language has a coherent internal logic, that makes it easier for people to learn.
-When they guess that a feature works they way they *hope* it works, they will often be right.
+When they guess that a feature works the way they *hope* it works, they will often be right.
 There are fewer edge cases and exceptions to learn.

 All of that's good, because before users can use your language, they have to load all of that syntax and semantics into their heads.
 A simpler, more rational